elusivecodes/FyreORM/README.md

 **Is Loaded**

-Check if a model is loaded.
+Determine whether a model is loaded.

 - `$alias` is a string representing the model alias.